About

 Director of Grants Managment

-I’m a Black, Samoan, and Queer woman with a PhD in neuroscience!
-I was born at Fort Hood in Killeen, Texas where my parents met in the Army (due to some frowned upon fraternization) and raised me in Grayson, Georgia.
-Despite both my folks being from small country towns, I am a city girl at heart with a deep love of sweet tea, college football, and antiquing.
-On an average day, you can catch me reading in the sun, making jokes on the internet, and prepping for the nearest holiday.
+I’m a Black, Samoan, and Queer woman with a PhD in neuroscience—a proud blend of identities that shape who I am and how I move through the world.
+Born at Fort Hood in Killeen, Texas (thanks to my parents’ slightly frowned-upon Army fraternization), I was raised in Grayson, Georgia.
+Though my roots are in small country towns, I’m a city girl at heart with an undying love for sweet tea, sports, and the thrill of antiquing.
+On any given day, you’ll find me soaking up the sun with a good book, cracking jokes on the internet, or prepping for the nearest holiday!

 Education & Training

-In 2014, I received my BSc. in neuroscience & classical history from Agnes Scott College, a private all-women's liberal arts school.
-I went on to earn my Ph.D. in neuroscience from the Interdisciplinary Program in Neuroscience at Georgetown University in 2020.
+In 2014, I earned my BSc in Neuroscience & Classical History from Agnes Scott College, a private all-women’s liberal arts school that taught me the power of curiosity and interdisciplinary thinking.
+I went on to complete my PhD in 2020 through the Interdisciplinary Program in Neuroscience at Georgetown University, where I deepened my passion for science and discovery.

 Honors & Awards

-In my career I’ve earned several national honors and recognitions.
-The ones that mean the most to me are the ones that mean the most to my Dad and Nana.
-In a very particular order, they brag about the following awards: Most Likely to Succeed (Mrs. Harris’ 7th Grade Class), Outstanding Young Alum (Agnes Scott College), 1,000 Inspiring Black Scientists (Cell), and lastly 30 under 30: Science (Forbes Magazine).
+I’ve earned several national honors and recognitions, but the ones that mean the most to me are the ones that make my family beam with pride.
+Their favorites?
+Most Likely to Succeed (shoutout to Mrs. Harris’ 7th Grade Class), Future Perfect 50 (Vox), and 30 Under 30 (Forbes Magazine).

 Hobbies & Fun Facts